Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-02.md

 }
 ```

-**Level 4 Challenges**

-Unless you went rogue, the page is probably looking pretty bland.
+**Challenges 11** - Unless you went rogue, the page is probably looking pretty bland.
 Better add some styles!

 1. Style the category buttons.
 Make them look like something people will want to click on.
   - Use Flex box to put them all in a row.
 It's okay if they wrap, there are many categories.
 1. Style the products in the list.
   - Use CSS Grid.
 You can just set the number of columns with: `grid-template-columns` this should be enough to get all your pro**ducks** in a row so to speak.

-**Level 5 Challenges**

-Handling the details.
+**Challenges 12** - Handling the details.
 If you've got the items above worked out you'll realize the interface is not very satisfying.
 You can make it better!

 1. Display All categories
   - Add one more button to the list of category buttons.
 It's label should "All".